dragerkk/iOS/Project&Practice/README.md

 # practice with projects.

 ## practice
-### test specific function
+- test specific functions or layouts.

+## RisingCamp
+- projects from scratch

+## Bootcamp
-- horizontal scroll view with stackview
+- clone code with online lecture
-- button design changed when scroll up
-- scroll view pinned when scroll down

-### include
-- scroll view, navigation bar, tab bar, collection view
+## playground
+- swift grammer summary

+#details are in each folder.